-This excellent ligature has very minimal metal contact with the mouthpiece and is available with 6 different plate materials, all with distinct tones.
-I prefer the Silver plate for it's combination of warmth and projection.
-The plate is held by one screw in the center so it will adapt to reed irregularities, as does the Francois Louis.
-The plate is 13 mm across and works better on all sizes of reeds when it is placed in a vise and bent to 11 mm so it is more concave and contacts the reed a little closer to the center.
-For clarinet, it needs to be trimmed and bent to 8 mm.
+Titanium [bright]: Big, bold, open, free and fully alive sound with tons of character.
+Titanium has extremely resonant qualities which produce a lot of overtones.
+Solid Silver [dark]: Smooth, warm, round, and very pretty tone.
+It creates an elegant more weighted sound with lots of core, life and beauty.
+Vintified [dark]: Warm and dark tone with wonderful colour, overtones, and core to the sound. materials, all with distinct tones.
+I prefer the silver plate for its combination of warmth and projection.
+The plate is held by one screw in the centre so it will adapt to reed irregularities, as does the Francois Louis.
+The plate is 13mm across and works better on all sizes of reeds when it is placed in a vice and bent to 11mm so it is more concave and contacts the reed a little closer to the centre.
+For clarinet, it needs to be trimmed and bent to 8mm.
 Otherwise it contacts the edges of the reed, and dampens it quite dramatically.

-Wanne Ligature Plates
+WANNE LIGATURE PLATES Wanne Ligature Plates Modified